-In this guide we’ll look at the best bird tables.
+In this guide we’ll look at the best bird tables for the money.

 I’ve compared design, features, build quality and cost